jakeprice-me/tech-notes/content/get-the-disk-size-of-a-file-or-directory.md

 ---
-id: get-the-disk-size-of-a-file-or-directory
+alias: get-the-disk-size-of-a-file-or-directory
-uuid: 5a432c2f-b816-4184-9a41-dbd09b6b1f68
-title: Get the disk size of a file or directory
+category: cli
+classification: public
 date: 2019-03-08 11:34:54
-modified:
-types: tech-note
-categories: cli
+date_modified: null
+id: 20190308113454
 pinned: false
-tags: [file, directory, size]
+tags:
-private: false
-draft: false
+- file
+- directory
+- size
+title: Get the disk size of a file or directory
+type: tech-note
+uuid: 5a432c2f-b816-4184-9a41-dbd09b6b1f68
 ---

 Return the disk size of a file or directory.